Information about Confidentiality and Your Health Record at Parton

 - Legal document describing the care you received;

-- Source of information for public health officials charged with protecting the health of this state and the nation (only under very restricted circumstances);
+- Source of information for Vermont and national health professionals charged with monitoring community health (only under very restricted circumstances);

 Commitment to Confidentiality

 Health records at Parton are confidential and are completely separate from all other College records.
-Students have the right to revoke or restrict authorization to share health care information, and Parton will not release any information about you without your written permission, except under the following conditions:
+Students have the right to control who has access to their health care information, and Parton will not release any information about you without your written permission, except under the following conditions:

 - As authorized or required by law (i.e., when we are presented with a valid court order requiring us to release records);